No role in framing questions for board exams: Manipur BJP

 The two questions, carrying four marks each, had asked the students to draw the election symbol of the BJP and

-Congress leader Kh Joykishan had said on Sunday that the question paper for the examination on February 22 were an
+Congress leader Kh Joykishan had said on Sunday that the question paper for the examination on February 22 was an

 attempt to "instil certain kind of political mindset" among the students.